 There are many ways to honor and celebrate the men and women in your company or community who have served in the military.
 Here are a few ideas.

 1. Treat them to a treat.
 Consider honoring and recognizing veterans at your company by hosting a lunch in their honor.
 Invite civilian colleagues to learn about the military experience, show their appreciation for the veteran employees' military service and build camaraderie among the teams.
 Whether formal or casual, a special lunch or reception honoring your veterans shows respect and appreciation.

 3. Share their story.
 With respect and sensitivity, share the story of the veterans who work for and with you.
 Oftentimes, civilians are intimidated to inquire about the career choice to serve in uniform, and this is an opportunity to show what military service is like, the challenges and accomplishments of your veteran employees, and the sacrifices made to ensure our nation's liberties.
 Consider sharing your veteran employees' stories with clients, vendors and the broader community, if appropriate.

 4. Serve the family.
 When a service member commits to military service, their commitment impacts their family significantly.
 If the service member is married and has children, these people's lives dramatically change as they learn to live a military lifestyle alongside their spouse and parent.
-For parents of service members, the decision to put on the uniform is filled with pride and fear.
+For parents of service members, putting on the uniform is filled with pride and fear.
 Honoring the families of those who serve -- through events, special gifts or recognition -- builds positive feelings for your veteran employees.